millixs/Minimalist/README.md

 A collection of quirky, creative, and curiosity-driven projects built simply because they seemed interesting to explore.

-Some solve real problems, others exist purely for fun or the challenge of creating them.
-This repository is a playground for learning, exploring, and turning interesting concepts into working code.

 ## Explore

 - [`calendar display`](Calendar-Display)